-Team: Presented to any team, consisting of two or more persons, who have established an environment, safety and occupational health (ESOH) effort to identify ESOH hazards and manage the associated risks through systems engineering for one or more systems acquisition programs.
+Individual: Presented to any team that is part of acquisition program of record consisting of two or more persons which has (1) established an environment, safety and occupational health (ESOH) effort to identify ESOH risks, document those risks, and mitigate the associated risks through systems engineering for one or more systems acquisition programs, and/or (2) established a partnership with the system's end users to fully address long-lead NEPA compliance requirements before the system is delivered.
 One or more, but not all, of the team members may be contractor employees; the other team members must be DoD civilian employees or members of the U.S. Armed Forces.
-Winners will receive a plaque and a Secretary of Defense certificate.
+Winners will receive a trophy and a Secretary of Defense certificate.
 Honorable mentions will receive a Secretary of Defense certificate.

-Background: List the team name and each team member's, name, title or position, and employing organization.
+Background: List the team name and each team member's name, title or position, and employing organization.